cmiles/PointlessWaymarksProject/PointlessWaymarks.CloudBackupEditorGui/README.md

 # Pointless Waymarks - Cloud Backup

+The Pointless Waymarks Cloud Backup is part of the [Pointless Waymarks Project](https://github.com/cmiles/PointlessWaymarksProject).

+*At this point there are no public installers/releases from the Pointless Waymarks Project - the code is MIT Licensed made public on GitHub to share with friends, colleagues and anyone who finds the code interesting or useful.
+This project is probably only suitable for use if you enjoy debugging and working on code!*

 There is some obvious absurdity in writing your own backup program - so many backup and sync programs already exist that it feels pointless to even try to make a list of them...
 But regardless I didn't quite find what I was looking for and enjoy writing software so I wrote my own!
 Goals/Reasons/Features/Ideas:
 - Backup to a Cloud Storage Service that is widely accessible - in an unhappy situation you should be able to access your backup with a wide variety of tools, platforms and programs.
 - Backup to an Easily Browsable File System - the backup should be directly viewable and easily browsable without any special software.